1. Home

 When your solar power system is producing more electricity than your home is consuming, your solar inverter can transmit that excess power into the energy grid.
 Likewise, if your panels are producing some electricity, but not enough to run your entire home, you can utilize a mix of solar and grid power.

-At night, when solar panels aren’t producing electricity at all, your home may need to consume 100% of its power from the grid unless your system includes integrated energy storage.
+At night, when solar panels produce no electricity, your home may need to consume 100% of its power from the grid unless your system includes integrated energy storage.
 With solar batteries, your inverter can draw stored solar energy from your backup reserve at night or during an outage.

 No matter if your home is running on grid power or the sun’s energy, your solar inverter can seamlessly switch between power sources to keep the lights on and systems running throughout your property.